Toxe/mandelbrot-comparison/README.md

 ![Mandelbrot Comparison](images/title.png)

 # Mandelbrot Comparison

 A comparison of Mandelbrot Set programs in different languages with histogram based smooth coloring and a built-in benchmark mode.

+Note: This README is in dire need of an update.

 ## Status